patgrady64/ClipCrop/README.md

 ## Setup and Build

-1. Dependencies
-Ensure you have the required libraries installed by running this command in your terminal:
+1. Ensure you have the required libraries installed by running this command in your terminal:

 `pip install pillow`

-2. Prepare Icon
-Place your icon.ico file in the same directory as main.py.
+2. Place your icon.ico file in the same directory as main.py.

-3. Create Executable
-Use PyInstaller to build the distributable by running this command in your terminal:
+3. Use PyInstaller to build the distributable by running this command in your terminal:

 `pyinstaller --noconsole --onefile --icon=icon.ico --name=ClipCrop main.py`